A Pap smear is a type of test used to screen for cell changes that have the potential to lead to cervical cancer in women.

 The Pap smears screening test usually detects changes to the cells in the cervix and only rarely indicates cervical cancer, as it is usually detected earlier.

 The results from the laboratory are usually classed as normal, unclear, or abnormal.

 Normal results refer to cells that have no notable changes that could lead to the progression of cervical cancer.
 Women that receive this result may be advised to return for standard screening in two years.

-Unclear results are when the screening test did not show obvious signs of cell changes but were not completely normal either.
-This result may justify further testing immediately, or a follow up Pap smear earlier than usual after 6 or 12 months to monitor changes.
+Unclear results are when the screening test did not show obvious signs of cell changes but was not completely normal either.
+This result may justify further testing immediately, or a follow-up Pap smear earlier than usual after 6 or 12 months to monitor changes.

 Abnormal results display signs of cell changes that could potentially lead to cervical cancer if they are not treated.
 There are different classifications of abnormal cells, with varying degrees of severity.

 In most cases, further tests are required immediately to determine how the cells are changing and their HPV status.